mevanl/chip8/README.md

 # Chip-8
 > Chip-8 is an interpreted programming language written in 1977.
 There is no underlying hardware it relies on, it is a spec must be implemented, similar to a virtual machine.

+## Get to playing
+Go to releases and click the latest release to download a standalone executable.

 ## Building from source
 #### Requirements
 - Zig (version >= 0.14.0)